Barazii/autogluon-adult-classification/README.md

-Applying the autogluon model on the adult dataset.
+The autogluon model is applied on the adult dataset.
+The data splits were merged and split again using stratification.
+The data was fed raw to the training model as autogluon well-known in performing features transformation reliably during training.